TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/ReportingAnIssue/Index.rst

 The issue tracker Forge is currently based on Redmine.
 It is used to report and handle open issues (including bugs and feature requests).

+Note that Forge is not only used for the Community to report bugs and features, but also the Core development team creates issues for each and every change to TYPO3.

 First, get yourself an account, see :ref:`TYPO3-Guide-ContributionWorkflow-Account`.